 Viola’s Eastern nutritional energetics and highlights

-Viola (Zi hua di ding) has been used for centuries in Chinese medicine.
+Viola (Zi hua di ding) has been used for centuries in Asian medicine (Chinese medicine).
 The herb is pungent, sweet and salty.
-It decongests, dissolves masses, stimulates and astringes to drain unwanted moisture and accumulations.
-Violets enter the Lungs, Bladder, Kidney and Heart channels.
-It benefits the skin, nerves, fluids and joints.
+It decongests, dissolves masses, stimulates and astringes excess fluids to drain unwanted moisture and accumulations.
+Violets enter the Lungs, Bladder, Kidney and Heart channels and they benefitsthe skin, nerves, fluids and joints.

 Promotes sweating and treats respiratory disorders–Viola can be used to help induce sweating to treat the onset of a cold or flu.
 Pansies help to expectorate toxic phlegm making them useful in bronchial problems from colds, allergies and asthma.